Alfcovap51/Sturfee.Unity.Sample.LevelsDemo/README.md

 # LEVELS

 Your Sturfee API key determines what levels are available to use.
-The levels available to you are those that are equal to and below your access level
+The levels available to you are those that are equal to and below your access level.

 **Level 1**